Invalidthoughts/alx-system_engineering-devops/0x01-shell_permissions/README.md

-created a script that gives permissions
+created a script that mirrors another file mode